ddeville/scripts/README.md

 ## Post-installation

 - On MacOS, codesign Alacritty by running `codesign-alacritty` and give it Full Disk Access and Developer Tools support by going to "System Settings" > "Privacy & Security" > "Full Disk Access" / "Developer Tools"
-- On Arch Linux, tweak `config/linux/.xprofile` and `config/linux/.config/bspwm/bspwmrc` to tweak settings related to the display and overall machine type
+- On Arch Linux, edit `config/linux/.xprofile` and `config/linux/.config/bspwm/bspwmrc` to tweak settings related to the display and overall machine type
 - Check health of a few Neovim plugins and make sure that the appropriate packages are installed:
     - `nvim +checkhealth lazy`
     - `nvim +checkhealth mason`